 Tomorrow is National Give Something Away Day.

-Or, as I like to think of it, the perfect opportunity to declutter and make a difference at the same time.
+I prefer to think of it as the perfect opportunity to declutter and make a difference at the same time.

 Spoken like a true minimalist.